jfeist/QuantumAlgebra.jl/README.md

 expressions.
 It is recommended to use an interface that can display LaTeX formulas (e.g., Jupyter notebooks) for convenient output formatting.

-Example notebooks (currently only one) are in the `examples` folder.
+Example notebooks are in the `examples` folder.
 You can view them on [nbviewer](https://nbviewer.jupyter.org/github/jfeist/QuantumAlgebra.jl/blob/master/examples/) or try them out interactively on [Binder](https://mybinder.org/v2/gh/jfeist/QuantumAlgebra.jl/master?filepath=examples).

 ## Overview